 Survey: People Have Reasons for Drunk Driving.
-Dumb Ones.

-Plenty of reports get issued each year compiling data on drunk driving: how many arrests, collisions, and deaths are caused by this preventable crime.
+Plenty of reports get issued each year compiling data on drunk driving: how many arrests, collisions, and deaths are caused by this preventable problem.
 Given the consequences of drunk driving, one wonders why one would even attempt it.
 What are the reasons for drunk driving?